runfinch/finch-website/docs/docs/managing-finch/macos/disk-management.md

     finch vm start
     ```

-4. Finally you need to get a shell into the virtual machine to resize the
-   underlying partition.

-    ```bash
-    export LIMA_HOME=/Applications/Finch/lima/data

-    /Applications/Finch/lima/bin/limactl shell finch sudo bash -c "growpart /dev/vdb 1"
-    /Applications/Finch/lima/bin/limactl shell finch sudo bash -c "resize2fs /dev/vdb1"
-    ```

-5. To validate the change has been successful, with one last shell into the
+4. To validate the change has been successful, shell into the
    virtual machine, checks the disk size with `df -h`.

     ```bash